Nest-Analytics/Cloud-DevOps-Exercises/week-07/README-Exercise-1.md

 ## Hints

 - Make sure Docker Desktop is running before you use any `docker` command — you'll get a connection error if the daemon isn't up.
 - If you see `port is already allocated`, something else is using port 3000.
-Either stop that process, or change the host port: `docker run -p 3001:3000 gameapp:local` and visit `localhost:3001`.
+Either stop that process, or change the host port: `docker run -p 3001:3000 tasklineapp:local` and visit `localhost:3001`.
 - If `npm install` fails during the build, check that your `package.json` is valid JSON and all dependency names are spelled correctly.
 - Run `docker ps` to see containers that are currently running.
 Run `docker ps -a` to see all containers including stopped ones.